 We undertook this assessment to consider whether the programme continues to meet our standards, following changes reported to us via the major change process.
 The following is an overview of the changes from the information received via this process.
-The education provider has informed us that it is making changes to the programme admissions, programme management and resources, curriculum, practice-based learning and assessment for the programme.
-The changes will be implemented from September 2019.
+The education provider intends to increase the overall learner number to 100 learners.
+This will be split across two intakes per year, with 50 learners in each.